 The tendon most commonly affected in lateral epicondylosis is the anchor of a muscle called the extensor carpi radialis brevis (ECRB).
 The ECRB muscle extends the wrist and stabilizes the wrist during activities involving grip.

 In lateral epicondylosis, degenerative changes develop in the tendon.
 This “wear and tear” increases stress on the tendon, causing pain during activities when the ECRB muscle is active – such as lifting, gripping, and/or reaching for and grasping items.

 Causes of Tennis Elbow

-Tennis elbow is mostly commonly seen in non-athletes between the ages of 35-55 years of age.
+Tennis elbow is most commonly seen in non-athletes between the ages of 35-55 years of age.
 It can be caused by a single event (trauma) or repetitive stress (overuse).

 For an athlete, a change in equipment, mechanics, or intensity of play or practice can cause symptoms.

 Research studies have shown there is no relationship between computer use and developing lateral epicondylosis.
 This condition does not occur in children.